Skip to main content

 Both outstanding youves tracker tokens and locked collateral in my vault are lower than before.

-For uDEFI the holder conversion right only affects those vaults which have opted-in of the conversion feature.
 The user conversion rights can trigger an involuntary exchange of digital assets.
 In the case of the holder conversion right, a holder of youves tracker tokens can exchange them against locked collateral from a vault at an implied rate of 0.9375 * target price.
-The youves tracker tokens are immediately burned in the vault and the tez are taken out of the released collateral.
+This means the holder pays a premium of 6.25% for the conversion.
+By confirming the conversion, youves tracker tokens are immediately burned in a vault and the corresponding collateral value at the conversion price is taken out of the vault and released to the holder.

 Example#